Zapratkyn/webserv/README.md

 - The main loop starts and waits for new connections

-- We use the std::time() function to limit connections to 1 connection/sec/client
+- We use the std::time() function to limit connections to 1 connection/sec/client (Doesn't always work.
+Dunno why)

-- The request is sent to the corresponding server

-- The server splits the request into header and body
+- The Webserv splits the request into header and body

 - The server uses the header to identify the requested location and method